-To login into any site or application from the Keeper vault by embedding a Two-Factor code as an extra field into records.
-Using 2FA is advised for important or sensitive sites like banks, medical records, email and social media.
+- To login into any site or application from your Keeper Vault by embedding a Two-Factor code into your records.

-The Text Message toggle is on by default.
-Select a Region (US+1 by default) and enter your 10 digit phone number that includes your area code.
-Click on Next.
+(1) The Text Message toggle is on by default.
+Select a Region from the dropdown (US+1 by default), enter your 10 digit phone number including your area code and click Next.

-Backup Codes will be shown next.
-If you are unable to receive Two-Factor codes via that device, you can enter in one of the ones shown instead.
-Click on I have written these codes down to finish.
+(4) Backup codes will be shown next.
+If you are ever unable to receive Two-Factor codes, you can enter one of the codes listed instead.
+Click I have written these codes down to finish.

 Keeper DNA is a Two-Factor Authentication method that uses your smart watch as your second factor.